Freight Shipping from Detroit to Louisville

 How much does it cost to ship freight from Detroit to Louisville?

-Full truckload (FTL) rates from Detroit, MI to Louisville, KY currently range from $884-$1,089 for a standard dry van load over the 411-mile route.
+Full truckload (FTL) rates from Detroit, MI to Louisville, KY currently range $884-$1,089 (roughly $2.16-$2.65 per mile over 411 miles).
 LTL shipments typically cost $426-$749 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Detroit to Louisville?

-Standard FTL transit from Detroit to Louisville is approximately 7 hrs by truck over 411 miles.
+Standard FTL transit from Detroit to Louisville is approximately 7 hrs by truck over 411 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Detroit to Louisville freight?